Florida center Micah Handlogten stretchered off court early at the SEC final with broken left leg

 NASHVILLE, Tenn.
-(AP) — Florida center Micah Handlogten broke his lower left leg in the opening minutes of the Southeastern Conference Tournament final Sunday and was taken off the court on a stretcher.
+(AP) — Florida center Micah Handlogten broke his lower left leg in the opening minutes of the Southeastern Conference Tournament final Sunday and was taken off the court on a stretcher to a hospital.

-A team spokesman confirmed the severity of the injury after Handlogten was taken to Vanderbilt University Medical Center for further tests.
+Coach Todd Golden said he feels for Handlogten after the Gators lost 86-67 to No. 12 Auburn.

+“You just hate to see it for him because he does everything the right way and works hard,” said Golden as he fought to control his emotions postgame.
+“That's a super fluky injury you know that you don't see very often in this game.
+Playing a big-time game like this, to go out that way, I just feel for him.”

 Handlogten had two rebounds in two minutes and was trying to come down with a third when he landed awkwardly on his left foot.
 He immediately went down in pain and rolled onto his side, putting his hands to his face.